Jun 17, 2025

 Performance Benchmarks

-According to the ChatBot Arena leaderboard (lmarena.ai), the o3 mini benchmarks show impressive results:
+Let's explore some o3 mini benchmarks.
+So, according to the ChatBot Arena leaderboard (lmarena.ai), the o3 mini benchmarks show impressive results:

 • MMLU (massive multitask language understanding): Competitive scores